39th Canadian Parliament: Jordan's Principle

 Private Member's Motion 296 which stated "That, in the opinion of the House, the government should immediately adopt a child first principle, based on Jordan's Principle, to resolve jurisdictional disputes involving the care of First Nations children." was passed unanimously in the House of Commons on December 12, 2007.

 Failed acts and motions

 Re-opening the same-sex marriage debate

 A government motion to reopen the same-sex marriage debate failed.
 The 38th Canadian Parliament, led by the Liberals, had legalized same-sex marriage a year earlier.
 Several provinces had legalized same-sex marriage before that.
 During his campaign, Harper promised a parliamentary vote on reopening the issue.
-The motion failed 175–123 leaving the same-sex marriage legal in Canada and the legal debate about it closed.
+The motion failed 175–123 leaving same-sex marriage legal in Canada and the legal debate about it closed.

 Extending anti-terror laws

 A failed government motion (159 opposed to 124 in favour) to renew certain sunsetted provisions of the Anti-terrorism Act, first passed by the Liberals after 9/11 that suspended some civil liberties in order to combat terrorism.